marek-hanzal/pipi/cheat.md

 Closes all trades; useful if you want to run the trade without profit/loss and close it by the rule.

+> Keep in mind that `close` may be quite suboptimal as it closes the trade on the next candle's open.

 ### set

 Set various variables, when a pattern matches; see [Set section](#set-variables) for more details.

 ## Set (variables)

+// TODO: Sorry

 ## Context